Code of Ethics

 -

-Conflict of interest: declare any business association that may involve a conflict of interest in connection with the submitted item.
+Conflict of interest: Declare any business association that may involve a conflict of interest in connection with the submitted item.

 -